21nobrac/CalendarGen/README.md

 This is a python project for creating fantasy calendars (output as .csv files)

+To use: run
+  python main.py --help
+to see options

 Features include:
   - Tracking of moon phases (for up to two moons!)
   - Tracking of the solar phases (solstices and equinoxes)